siddMahen/SecurityOfficer/README.md

 #SecurityOfficer

-<strong>A simple framework for iOS, which allows for easy encryption and decryption.</strong>
+<strong>A light framework that supports simple encryption and decryption on iOS.</strong>

 ***